hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I have not used `also`nor `take`in my code yet.
 I need to adapt somehow :-)

 [10:12:01](#i-55J9ELJa2gooYl5l4xXt5t8A5eYZqR5p4tkCtXaIQ) <hiiamboris (NOT THIS ONE)>:
-@GalenIvanov That moment when I wish we had `repeat/reverse` Ì†ΩÌ∏â
+@GalenIvanov That moment when I wish we had `repeat/reverse` üòâ

 [10:13:02](#AnfqAB3xcFFXvL11eLWLgj4MemVLTAqob9LDt4vncbU) <hiiamboris (NOT THIS ONE)>:
 * @GalenIvanov That moment when I wish we had `repeat/reverse` ;)